Interview – Orion of Behemoth & Vesania

 Metal Blade

-CrypticRock.com – It is clear you have been very busy with Behemoth over the years touring and recording new material, but in that time you have also found time for your band Vesania.
-Considering with how busy things have been with Behemoth over the past decade, has it been difficult to find time for Vesania?
+CrypticRock.com – It is clear you have been very busy with Behemoth over the years, touring and recording new material, but you have also found time for your band, Vesania.
+Considering how busy things have been with Behemoth over the past decade, has it been difficult for Vesania to find time?

 Orion – Yes, to be honest, it is super difficult.
-Behemoth is taking up most of my time and I have almost no time for myself.
-When I do finally find a break from Behemoth, I am doing Vesania stuff.
-This year, I had a month off from Behemoth so I decided to do an almost month long Vesania tour.
+Behemoth is taking up most of my time, and I have almost no time for myself.
+When I finally find a break from Behemoth, I will be doing Vesania stuff.
+This year, I had a month off from Behemoth, so I decided to do an almost month-long Vesania tour.
 I am either doing this or that.
 It has been really hard over the last decade.
-I remember I had some more time with Vesania in 2006, so we played several tours and I think about a hundred and twenty shows in that one year.
-After that, Vesania released the third album, Distractive Killusions in 2007.
+I remember I had some more time with Vesania in 2006, so we played several tours, and I think we had about a hundred and twenty shows in that one year.
+After that, Vesania released the third album, Distractive Killusions, in 2007.
 We actually had to put the band aside for some time because we were so busy with other things.
 So yes, it is definitely hard, but if you really want something to happen, you find a way.

 Empire Records